-- Signal Meters.
+- S I S F Y 9+20+40 Signal Meters.
 A choice of several meters is available in the middle of the Slice Flag.
 An "S" meter showing the received signal strength is always displayed in the lower half of the meter.
+A sliding white marker shows the recent peak value on the scale.
 Tapping the meter reveals a choice of meters for the upper half of the meter display.
 Choices include transmitted power level, SWR, microphone level, audio signal compression level, and ALC signal level.
-See section 28.3.9, Auxiliary Meters for more information. - Annunciators.
+See section 32.3.9, Auxiliary Meters for more information. - USB 2.7 NB NR ANF QSK AGC-M Annunciators.
 Below the signal meter is a row of annunciators.
 From left to right, these show the Slice Receiver operational mode (LSB, USB, CW, etc.), the receiver filter width in kHz, and a list of annunciators for options such as noise blanking (NB), noise reduction (NR), automatic notch filters (ANF), QSK mode and AGC recovery rate.
 At the right of the list, a graphic indicates the mode of the bandwidth control.
 When the graphic appears as it does above, the bandwidth control is in Low/Hi mode.
 When a vertical bar appears in the middle of the graphic, the control is in Center/Width mode.
-See section 8.6, How to Change the RX filter of a Slice Receiver for more details. - 14.247.000 The tuned frequency.
+See section 9.6, How to Change the RX filter of a Slice Receiver for more details. - 14.247.000 The tuned frequency.
 The bottom element of the Slice Flag shows the tuned frequency.
-Tapping this element opens the Slice Receiver Control Panel which covers the entire Panadapter portion of the display.
+Tapping this element opens the Slice Receiver Menu which covers the entire Panadapter portion of the display.

-28.2.2 Slice Receiver Control Panel
+32.2.2 Slice Receiver Menu

-The Slice Receiver Control Panel contains the controls associated with a Slice Receiver.
+The Slice Receiver Menu contains the controls associated with a Slice Receiver.
 These include the receiver mode, band, frequency, filter width, noise reduction, DAX channel assignment, AGC recovery time and others.